n8n-io/n8n-docs/docs/doc2/settings-api.md

 tags:
   - DOC²
   - Settings
-  - API
+  - API Key
 ---

-You will find your API Key in the API menu item in the settings
+You will find your **API Key** in the API menu item in the settings

 ![](/_images/doc2/DOC²_Settings_API Key.png)